keliankaz/recast/README.md

 # Flexible and Scalable Earthquake Forecasting
-This repository includes the reference material for *Flexible and Scalable Earthquake Forecasting* by Kelian Dascher-Cousineau, Oleksandr Shchur, Emily Brodsky and Stephan Günnemann.
+This repository includes the reference material for *Using deep-learning for flexible and scalable earthquake forecasting* by Kelian Dascher-Cousineau, Oleksandr Shchur, Emily Brodsky and Stephan Günnemann.
 Neural Temporal Point Process (NTPP) models provide an alternative approach to earthquake forecasting.
 Here, present an implementation of an NTPP, the Recurrent Earthquake foreCAST (RECAST).

 The code includes: